openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

    cluster and the cached images will be contained within this account.
 The account will be prefixed with the 'SF account prefix' if defined.

 #.
-'Emulate 512 block size' will cause the driver to create volumes with 512 byte blocks enabled.
-Otherwise
-   4096 byte blocksize will be used.

-#.
 'SF account prefix' will prefix all accounts on the SolidFire cluster with the defined prefix.
 The
    prefix is useful (but not required) when multiple OpenStack instances access the same SolidFire cluster such that each instance can quickly identify accounts that belong to that instance.
 NOTE: Accounts on SolidFire are named using the Project/Tenant ID, optionally prefixed as defined here.

 #.
 Once configuration is done, you can run
-   `network verification <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#verify-networks>`_ check and `deploy the environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#deploy-changes>`_.
+   `network verification <https://docs.mirantis.com/openstack/fuel/fuel-8.0/user-guide.html#verify-networks>`_ check and `deploy the environment <https://docs.mirantis.com/openstack/fuel/fuel-8.0/user-guide.html#deploy-changes>`_.

 User Guide